matheussampaio/urionlinejudge-cli/README.md

 ```
 $ urionlinejudge reset
+What is the full path for the template? ../uri/template.cpp
 What is your email? matheus1401@gmail.com
 What is your password? *******

 [*] Success:
 [*] Email: matheus1401@gmail.com
+[*] Template: /Users/user/git/uri/template.cpp
 ```